elpme/elpme-ui/README.md

 # elpme-UI

-This contains the codebase for the User Interface for elpme.
+This contains the codebase for the User Interface of this app.

 ## Steps to run this project